GlisseLisbeth/yape-app-docker/README.md

   - It is the final screen where you arrive after registration.
 This screen does not have active functionality.

 ## Pre requisite
-Install docker and start docker
+Install docker in the computer and start docker

 ## Deploy Local
 1. Build